git-pull/tao-of-tmux/manuscript/01-thinking-tmux.md

 In tmux, a similar concept exists where we can "detach" a tmux session.

-This is especially cool on:
+Detaching can be especially useful on:

 - Local machines.
 You start all your normal terminal applications within a tmux session, you restart X. Instead of losing your processes as your